 The levels are: –

-Skills in mathematics and numeracy are important throughout everyday lives whether it be for working out total costs of shopping, calculating a pay rise, measuring carpets, etc.
+Skills in Mathematics and Numeracy are important throughout our everyday lives, whether it be for budgeting the cost of living, telling the time, measuring carpets, catching a bus, etc.

 - Estimation and Rounding

 Our Mathematics curriculum is divided into 7 areas: –